mlin2024/Doodl.e/README.md

    * User can view a gallery of all the doodles they've done
    * User can see the timestamp of each doodle in the gallery
    * User can view a detail view of each doodle, including the doodle's full history
+* Contribution Gallery Screen
+   *  User can view a list of the contributions made to the given doodle

 ### 3. Navigation